 The health benefits of forest bathing

-There’s a reason why the largest cities in the world have parks, trees, and pockets of nature mixed in throughout their busy streets.
-One study by the International Journal of Environmental Health Research found that spending time in an urban park can have a positive impact on a person’s sense of well-being.1
+There’s a reason the largest cities in the world have parks, trees, and pockets of nature mixed in throughout their busy streets.
+According to an article in Environmental Health and Preventive Medicine, spending time in an urban park improves a person’s sense of well-being.1

-Aside from city parks, the more in-depth practice of forest bathing has been found to lower blood pressure, heart rate, and levels of harmful hormones — like cortisol, which your body produces when it’s stressed.2 This can help put you in a more calm and relaxed state.
+Aside from city parks, the more in-depth practice of forest bathing can lower blood pressure, heart rate, and levels of harmful hormones — like cortisol, which your body produces when it’s stressed.1 This can help put you in a more calm and relaxed state.

-In addition, studies have found that simply spending 10 to 20 minutes a day outdoors can lead to increased well-being and happiness — and decreased amounts of stress.3,4
+Studies have also found that spending just 20 minutes a day outdoors can lead to increased well-being and happiness — and less stress.2

 How to practice forest bathing

-Once you’ve arrived at your destination, take a few deep breaths and center yourself.
+Once you get to your destination, take a few deep breaths and center yourself.
 Focus on what your senses are taking in — whether it’s the scent of clean ocean air or a chorus of chirping birds.

-Spend a few moments simply looking at your surroundings.
-Sit and watch how the trees sway in the wind or simply walk around.
-If you decide to walk, go at an easy pace and without a specific destination in mind.
+Spend a few moments just looking at your surroundings.
+Sit and watch the trees sway in the wind or simply walk around.
+If you decide to walk, go at an easy pace and without a specific destination.
 It’s important to let your mind and senses explore and enjoy the environment.

 Safety tip: Always pay attention to your surroundings, stay on marked trails, and wear appropriate gear.
 Remember to consider things like sun protection and allergies.
 When possible, bring a friend or let someone know where you’re going and for how long.

 A good rule of thumb is to practice forest bathing for at least 20 minutes every day.
-If you don’t have that much time to spare, that’s OK.
+If you don’t have that much time, that’s OK.
 You can start with a shorter amount of time.
-Plus, the goal of forest bathing is to relax and detach — the practice shouldn’t feel like a chore.
+Plus, the goal of forest bathing is to relax and detach.
+It shouldn’t feel like a chore.
 It should be an activity you look forward to and enjoy.

 Look for moments of wonder

 No matter how much time you spend outdoors, remember to look for moments that make you feel amazement — or awe.
-One study found that taking “awe walks” led to increased feelings of well-being and social connection in older adults.5 You can make awe walks a part of your forest bathing practice by looking at your surroundings with fresh eyes or taking a new walking path.
+Research shows that taking “awe walks” leads to increased feelings of well-being and social connection.3 You can make awe walks a part of your forest bathing practice by looking at your surroundings with fresh eyes or taking a new walking path.

 More stress-fighting strategies